ashleysally00/small-business-ai-prompts/case-studies/something-sweet-cookie.md

 This case shows how AI tools not only improved business operations but also allowed the Cook family to balance business growth with personal fulfillment.

 ---
+### Write Three AI Prompts Based on This Case Study

+Here are some example prompts a small business like **Something Sweet Cookie Dough** could use with ChatGPT to automate their tasks:

+1. **Social Media Marketing Prompt:**
+   *"Create five social media posts promoting our new cookie dough flavors for the holiday season.
+Use a friendly and engaging tone, and incorporate the phrase: 'Life is short – bake something sweet!'"*

+2. **Customer Service Prompt:**
+   *"Write a video script that answers common customer questions about storing and baking frozen cookie dough.
+Keep the tone casual and helpful."*

+3. **Inventory Management Email Prompt:**
+   *"Draft a professional email to our supplier requesting an ingredient order adjustment based on last month's sales trends.
+Make sure to highlight that we want to reduce waste and avoid overstock."*

 ---